EnyCo/Java-GUI-Base/README.md

         - first list will be images
         - second list will be buttons
         - third list will be text boxes

+    - every component is located by center point.

 TESTING: